fiskl-accounting/help-docs/docs/Settings-Configurations/accountant-management.md

 Inviting one or more accountants is free of charge and doesn't count against your team member limit.
 :::

-## Accountant access and permissions
+## Accountant Access and Permissions

 When your accountant accepts the invitation: